CZ-NIC/knot-resolver/doc/gettingstarted-config.rst

 Example: ISP Resolver
 =====================

-The following configuration is typical for Internet Service Providers who offer DNS resolver service to their own clients in their own network.
+The following configuration snippets are typical for Internet Service Providers who offer DNS resolver service to their own clients in their own network.
 Please note that running a *public DNS resolver* is more complicated and not covered by this example.